Top AI Models

 by Mistral AI

-A suite of powerful open-source and proprietary models in small (Mistral 7B), medium (Mixtral 8x7B), and large (Mistral Large) sizes.
-Known for excellent performance-to-parameter ratio and specialized capabilities.
+A suite of powerful open-source and proprietary models from small (Mistral Small 3/3.1) to large (Mistral Large 2) sizes.
+Known for excellent performance-to-parameter ratio and specialized capabilities like Codestral for programming.

 Pros